Trump Signs New Order Blocking Arrivals From 6 Majority-Muslim Countries

 White House press secretary Sean Spicer has repeatedly said the administration plans follow a "dual track" strategy of continuing to defend the old order from legal challenges even as a new order replaces it.

 However, the executive order signed Monday formally revokes the Jan.
-27 order, and a senior official at the Department of Justice told reporters on Monday that the DOJ believes a majority of the pending cases are now moot.
+27 order as of March 16, and a senior official at the Department of Justice told reporters on Monday that the DOJ believes a majority of the pending cases are now moot.

 That may well spell the end for many of those suits, especially those brought on more narrow grounds.
-But whether or not a lawsuit is still valid will be decided on a case-by-case basis.
+But whether or not a lawsuit is still valid will be decided case by case.

-Judges might not necessarily be persuaded by the Justice Department's arguments that a case is no longer relevant says Catherine Kim, a law professor at the University of North Carolina Law School.
+Judges might not necessarily be persuaded by the Justice Department's arguments that a case is no longer relevant, says Catherine Kim, a law professor at the University of North Carolina Law School.
 She joined other law professors in signing an amicus brief against Trump's initial order, and spoke to NPR before the new order was announced.

 Even for cases where the original complaint is no longer an issue under the new order — like, for instance, a case involving a lawful permanent resident — "the courts may be worried that as soon as the case is dismissed the administration would just go back and reissue the [original] executive order," Kim says.